imhefizh/BackEnd-Web-Lab/README.md

-Box to keep my Backend experiences, complete my understanding as Fullstack Software Engineer, also most of them are solution for a challenge I found online.
-Using Typescript and Python.
-Gonna learn Go later.
+# BackEnd Web Lab

+I'm doing online challenges here, to sharpen my experiences on Backend field.
+I'll be using Typescript and Python.
+You can find various task I worked, from simple task like 'Hello World!' until complex app.